Will Smith Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Royals pitching staff ranks 22nd in MLB.

-- The Royals' 5.22 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals' 5.20 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to surrender 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to rank 18th in baseball in home runs given up (96 total, 1.2 per game).

-- Lynch (1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched) gets the start for the Royals, his seventh of the season.
+- Singer makes the start for the Royals, his 17th of the season.
+He is 4-7 with a 5.88 ERA and 70 strikeouts in 82 2/3 innings pitched.

-- In his most recent appearance on Sunday, the lefty threw six innings against the Tampa Bay Rays, allowing one earned run while surrendering six hits.
+- The right-hander last pitched on Wednesday against the Cleveland Guardians, when he went six scoreless innings while giving up four hits.

-- In six games this season, the 26-year-old has an ERA of 3.96, with 5.9 strikeouts per nine innings.
-Opponents are batting .237 against him.
+- The 26-year-old has put up an ERA of 5.88, with 7.6 strikeouts per nine innings, in 16 games this season.
+Opponents have a .287 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.